 Value Types

-C# offers a series of predefined value types that correspond to the primitive types of the .NET Framework.
-Some of the most common are:
+C# provides a series of predefined value types that correspond to the primitive types of the .NET Framework.
+Among the most common are the following:

 Integers